Savio Rodrigues

-Savio Oliver Ignatius Rodrigues (born 31 July 1976) is an Indian journalist and politician based in Velim, Goa.
+Savio Oliver Ignatius Rodrigues (born 31 July 1976) is an Indian investigative journalist, writer, entrepreneur, and politician based in Velim, Goa.
 He is the founder and editor-in-chief of Goa Chronicle, a news portal.
-Rodrigues is also a leader of the Bharatiya Janata Party, Goa (BJP) and a former spokesperson of the party.
+Rodrigues is a leader of the Bharatiya Janata Party and a former spokesperson for the party.

 Early life

-Savio Oliver Ignatius Rodrigues was born on 31 July 1976 in Mumbai to Ignatius Rosario Rodrigues.
-He claims to profess Christian faith but with "Hindu roots".
-He received graduation in Bachelor of Arts, and continued with Bachelor of Laws (B.A LL.B) (first year) at the Government Law College, Mumbai.
+Savio Oliver Ignatius Rodrigues was born on 31 July 1976 in Bombay, India, to Ignatius Rosario Rodrigues.
+He completed the first year of a Bachelor of Arts Bachelor of Laws (B.A LL.B) at the Government Law College, Mumbai, in 2000.
+He spent most of his younger years studying and living in Dubai, UAE.